shivashant25/Nerdio-Lab/Hands-on lab/03-create-users-and-groups.md

-# Lab 3: Create users and groups in NMM portal
+# Lab 3: Create users and assign users to security groups

 ## Overview